August 2024 Nabatieh attack: Attack

 The strike, conducted by Israeli Air Force fighter jets, targeted an iron warehouse in an industrial zone in Wadi al-Kfour, Nabatieh, which includes various factories producing bricks, metal, and aluminium, as well as a dairy farm.
 The warehouse was also used to house Syrian refugees, who lived on the top floor.
 The warehouse and nearby buildings were destroyed as a result.
 According to the Lebanese Health Ministry, eleven people were killed, including a woman and her two children, and three Syrians, one Sudanese were wounded, two Syrians critically.
 The IDF claimed responsibility, stating that it targeted at a Hezbollah weapons storage facility located approximately 12 kilometers from the Israeli border.
-A local slaughterhouse owner said that the site was primarily industrial and civilian, contradicting the IDF's assertion.
 According to witnesses and local residents, the fatalities were Syrian refugees, including factory workers residing in nearby housing.

 This strike was among the deadliest in Lebanon up until that point since the escalation between Hezbollah and the Israeli military, which began on 8 October 2023 following the start of the Israeli bombing campaign against Gaza.
 Hezbollah has stated that it will cease its attacks only when a ceasefire is reached in the ongoing Israel-Hamas conflict in Gaza.